crcn/catchall/README.md

 ### catchall.wrap(source[, ops], callback)

-Generates javascript which catches all errors.
+Generates guarded code where all exceptions are caught.

 - `source` - the javascript source to wrap around
 - `ops` - the wrap options
 	- `addHandler` - add the handler add the head of the script (`catchall.error = function(){}`)
 - `callback` - the callback function for the wrapped source

+Here's a simple example:

 ```javascript